Anti Ligature Train The Trainer Training

 But it’s far more common than that.

-A mental health trust has been fined £1.5m for safety failings over the deaths of 11 patients
+A mental health trust was fined £1.5m for safety failings over the deaths of 11 patients

 The prosecution said the existence of “fixed potential ligature points” amounted to breaches of safety laws.